rust-lang/rust/active/0000-tuple-accessors.md

 ==========

-Right now accessing fields of tuples and tuple structs is incredibly painful—one must rely on pattern matching alone to extract values.
+Right now accessing fields of tuples and tuple structs is incredibly painful—one must rely on pattern-matching alone to extract values.
 This became such a problem that twelve traits were created in the standard library (`core::tuple::Tuple*`) to make tuple value accesses easier, adding `.valN()`, `.refN()`, and `.mutN()` methods to help this.
 But this is not a very nice